 The City University Club (CUC) is a lunch club in the heart of the financial area of London.
 It is the ideal place for lunch or simply a drink at the bar.
 The Club offers a first class meal in discreet circumstances for a modest price.

-The (CUC) is in the old Prescott’s Bank Building where it was originally established in 1895 by Oxbridge graduates who wanted a lunch club in the City.
+The (CUC) is now in new premises from end January 2018.
+The club was originally established in 1895 by Oxbridge graduates who wanted a lunch club in the City.
 The link with the universities remains, but membership is now much wider, embracing both sexes and many professions.

-Private function rooms, conference facilities, dining rooms, bars and ample car parking space available.
+Members joining the Club find the atmosphere equally conducive to lunching with friends or on their own at the club tables.
+The food is first-class; the wine-list comprehensive and the service excellent.
+The Club is open for lunch Monday to Friday throughout the year, closing only between Christmas and the New Year.
 Restaurant and bar meals available during lunchtime and evenings.
 Licensed for weddings.
 The dress code throughout the club is smart casual: no trainers or jeans, except for formal dining, including Sunday lunch, when jacket and tie are required for men and equivalent attire for women.
-Reciprocal arrangements do not apply during Henley Royal Regatta week.

 Contact: Paul Budd OBE